chrispwolf/night-tripper-platen/content/chapters/Rules for Play/logistics.md

 Travel between star systems is measured in weeks.
 During a week in port the PC's can pursue opportunities, trade commodities and encounter the locals.
 Extensive starship repairs are measured in weeks.

-One month is four weeks, and a year is 12 months.
+One month is four weeks, and one year is 12 months.

 ## Equipment
 The following are lists of equipment and their costs.
 Listed costs assume the item is readily available on a world.
 For worlds with a very low Tech attribute, costs may be much higher for technological items.
 Other events in the campaign like blockades or trade disputes may also affect the costs of equipment, at the referee's discretion.